johnfairh/RubyGateway/README.md

     is installed.
   * RubyGateway requires 'original' MRI/CRuby Ruby - no JRuby/Rubinius/etc.

+There's something wrong with the Ruby 3 Xcode project since Ruby 3.2: running tests in Xcode shows all kinds of weird errors that look like a linking problem that is not present run normally in SPM.

 ## Installation

 For macOS, if you are happy to use the system Ruby then you just need to include